 Sean and Richard: We are looking for certain skillsets.

 Dave: I come to find top talent in this area that matches our needs.
 We are selective about which job fairs we attend.
-Corporate Gray is one of the quality event organizers.
+Corporate Gray is one of the quality event organizers which use decoration as table and chair covers to make everything be more formal.
 We also like events held on a base.

 Benjamin: To meet candidates not on our job board and to recommend jobs to candidates that they might be good for.
 We attend these job fairs to meet quality candidates.